pressureless/paper_md/papers/Regularized/Regularized.md

 # MULTI-SCALE EXTRAPOLATION

 Sculpting brushes are commonly accompanied by falloff profiles that define the locality of the deformations.
-Generally, these func- tions are set independently of the brush operation and can even be adjusted by the user.
-In contrast, the spatial decay of regular- ized Kelvinlets is determined completely by the equations of linear elasticity.
-This fixed falloff may make our elastic deformations in- adequate for fine sculpts in which a faster decay is demanded.
+Generally, these functions are set independently of the brush operation and can even be adjusted by the user.
+In contrast, the spatial decay of regularized Kelvinlets is determined completely by the equations of linear elasticity.
+This fixed falloff may make our elastic deformations inadequate for fine sculpts in which a faster decay is demanded.
 To address this issue, we present next an extrapolation scheme that constructs physically based brushes with arbitrarily fast decays by linearly combining regularized Kelvinlets of different radial scales.
 Due to the superposition principle, these compound brushes form high-order regularized Kelvinlets that satisfy (2).

 ``` iheartla